-We asked Andrew Gordon, directing animator at Pixar, what advice he had for aspiring animators.
-Here's what he had to say about how Pixar's internships are dished out, the importance of portfolios and why you should offer to clean the toilets...
+We spoke to Andrew Gordon who, having worked as animation director at Pixar for 20 years, has a lot of insight to share when it comes to landing a job at the infamous studio.
+Here's what he had to say about how Pixar's internships are dished out, the importance of portfolios (check out these top examples of design portfolios for inspiration) and why you should offer to clean the toilets...

 What's the best way into the industry?